Utah Royals FC Returns Home to Host Houston Dash

 - Utah Royals FC Returns Home to Host Houston Dash - Utah Royals FC

+- Manaka, Pinto net first-half goals in crucial win - North Carolina Courage

+- Houston Dash Look to Break Club Record on Sunday against Utah Royals FC - Houston Dash

-- Houston Dash Acquires Standout Defender Malia Berkely from the North Carolina Courage - Houston Dash
+- Houston Dash Midfielder Sophie Schmidt Placed on SEI List - Houston Dash

-- NC Courage Acquire Defender Natalie Jacobs from Houston Dash - North Carolina Courage

-- Spirit Heads to Kansas City for Top Two Matchup with Current - Washington Spirit
+- Reign FC Hosts Racing Louisville FC at Lumen Field on Sunday Evening - Seattle Reign FC

-- San Diego Wave FC vs. Gotham FC Preview - San Diego Wave FC
+- Preview: Chicago Stars FC vs. Portland Thorns FC - Chicago Stars FC

+- What to Watch for as Racing Starts West Coast Swing at Seattle Reign - Racing Louisville FC

+- Tune In: Orlando Pride vs Bay FC on ION - Orlando Pride

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.